bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 	- Team Task Integration Complexity (Lots of puzzles) - P.O.s
 ----
 - Meeting Notes
-    - Action Items
-        - Jason to come with best practices for Rocket Chat notifications
-        - Jyoti to set up a meeting with Kaine, Linda and someone from home office re: QA resource
-        - Jyoti will contact Roy, Joanna/Amber re: 7386
     - Actions from Last Time
         - Jyoti to check if team can do the PRs and size of this task
             - [Jyoti] - Team confirmed that they can review the PR's.
 This approach should be good